 If you’re an expat who relocates regularly, you won’t want the extra hassle of changing insurance plans each time you move.
 And you’ll pretty much always need medical insurance, right?
 So, it pays to get a plan that gives you coverage wherever you happen to be.
 Even if you have insurance coverage from your employer, they often only offer partial coverage (or none at all) for spouses and children.
 To find out more about the other conveniences of international health insurance plans, we asked online insurance company FWD to list five key features of their policies.
 It’s useful to know these things, even if you’ve been happy with your current coverage.
-(Also, read on for details of how you can get free tickets to the exciting Urban Polo event in Singapore in February!)

 #1 Insurance cover wherever you go